pulumi/facet/README.md

 4. Import it into your project with the module bundler of your choice:

     ```
-    import { initDesignSystem, button } from "@pulumi/facet";
+    import { initDesignSystem, PulumiButton } from "@pulumi/facet";

     initDesignSystem({
-        prefix: "pulumi",
         mode: "light",
         theme: "web",
         components: [
-            button(),
+            PulumiButton,
         ],
     });
     ```

-4. Use the components:
+5. Use the components:

     ```
     <html>